Miniature golf: History

-Geometrically-shaped minigolf courses made of artificial materials (carpet) began to emerge during the early 20th century.
-The earliest documented mention of such a course is in the 8 June 1912 edition of The Illustrated London News, which introduces a minigolf course called Gofstacle.
+Geometrically shaped minigolf courses made of artificial materials (carpet) began to emerge during the early 20th century.
+The earliest documented mention of such a course is in the June 8, 1912, edition of The Illustrated London News, which introduces a minigolf course called the Gofstacle.

-The first standardized minigolf courses to enter commercial mass-production were the Thistle Dhu ("This'll Do") course 1916 in Pinehurst, North Carolina, and the 1927 Tom Thumb patent of Garnet Carter from Lookout Mountain, Tennessee.
+The first standardized minigolf courses to enter commercial mass-production were the Thistle Dhu ("This'll Do") course in 1916 in Pinehurst, North Carolina, and the 1927 Tom Thumb patent of Garnet Carter from Lookout Mountain, Tennessee.
 Thomas McCullough Fairbairn, a golf fanatic, revolutionized the game in 1922 with his formulation of a suitable artificial green—a mixture of cottonseed hulls, sand, oil, and dye.
 With this discovery, miniature golf became accessible everywhere; by the late 1920s there were over 150 rooftop courses in New York City alone and tens of thousands across the United States.
-This American minigolf boom of early 20th century came to an end during the economic depression in the late 1930s.
+This American minigolf boom of early 20th century came to an end during the Great Depression in the late 1930s.
 Nearly all minigolf courses in the United States were closed and demolished before the end of the 1930s.
 A rare surviving example from this period is the Parkside Whispering Pines Miniature Golf Course located near Rochester, New York, and listed on the National Register of Historic Places in 2002.

 The first miniature golf course in Canada was at the Maples Inn in Pointe-Claire, Quebec.
 The "Mapes" was constructed as a summer home in the 1890s but was renovated into a club in 1902, opened to the public in 1914, and had a miniature golf course in 1930.
 The popular nightspot burned in 1985.
-(See: West Island Chronicle, 29 June 2008.)